Anna-amon/Anna-amon/README.md

 Hello! :wave: :sunflower:
-I'm a data analyst, with a background in the legal and charity sector, and MSc in Data Science.
+I'm a data analyst, with a background in the legal and charity sector, and an MSc in Data Science.
 You'll find my projects below...

 ![Example Image](mountain_contact.jpg)